CalebK33/PyRend/docs/overlay.rst

     The PyRend overlay does not show on the taskbar and will be classified under something like ``Console Windows Host`` in the task manager.
 This is normally shown        whether PyRend is running or not, meaning there is no way to tell the overlay is open.

-    However, if you package a PyRend script into an exe file using PyInstaller (or any altrenative), the PyRend overlay will appear in the task manager under the name      and icon of that executable.
+    However, if you package a PyRend script into an exe file using PyInstaller (or any alternative), the PyRend overlay will appear in the task manager under the name      and icon of that executable.

 Items
 -----